 - Use

-for soft deletes with$table->softDeletes()
+deleted_atfor soft deletes with$table->softDeletes().

 -